alissonperez/employee-manager/README.md

 Now, just run `make serve` and access:

-- http://localhost:8000/employee/ To see an employees list.
+- http://localhost:8000/employee/ To see a json employees' list.
 - http://localhost:8000/admin/ To manage employees and departments (use **admin/admin** as user/password).

 Testing